rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint3.md

 3. Left click on a position in the frame within the reachable area of the RX200 arm.
 The arm should then be able to move the end effector to that global position and close the gripper
 4. Left click again on another position in the frame that is within the reachable area of the RX200 arm to drop whatever was grabbed in the previous step

-This is a test to ensure that the kinematics you implemented in kinematics.py work and is capable of computing the correct joint positions to move the end effector to a desired position.
+This is a test to ensure that the kinematics you implemented in kinematics.py work and are capable of computing the correct joint positions to move the end effector to a desired position.

-### Task 3.3 click-to-grab/click-to-place
+### Task 3.3 Click-to-grab/click-to-place
 Implement click-to-grab/click-to-place such that you can click on a block in the video frame, and the arm will move to the grasp location; then, a second click will tell the arm to move to a drop-off location.
 Initially, you only need to implement this for blocks on the ground plane because it will help tune performance for the competition later.

 Consider to implement: